hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 func fetchImage(failure doFailure : (NSError -> ())? = nil, success doSuccess: (UIImage -> ())? = nil) {}
 ```

 Let's examine the changes one by one and finish with a style guide.
+You can follow along the code examples with this [playground](https://github.com/hpique/Articles/tree/master/Swift/Style%20guide%20for%20functions%20with%20closure%20parameters/Style%20guide%20for%20functions%20with%20closure%20parameters.playground).

 ## Parameter order